SAMSON#

 Parameters:

-• type (samson.SBNode.Type) – A node type
+• type (samson.SBNode.Type) – Node type used to test name availability.

-• prefix (str, default='') – The name prefix
+• prefix (str, default='') – Prefix for the generated name.

-• suffix (str, default='') – The name suffix
+• suffix (str, default='') – Suffix for the generated name.

 Returns: